vstoykovbg/make-random-seed/README.md

 4548 * 484 / 485  + 6
 ```

-The result of human generated expression is mixed with computer generated random number (using the algorithm listed above).
+The result of the human generated expression is mixed with the computer generated random number (using the algorithm listed above).

 You need to install `Math::Random::Secure` first: